Huckcity/milestone-project-five/README.md

 7. Set up environment vars:

-Create a local file in the root directory and set the following vars to your details If you leave the DATABASE_URL commented, the database will use SQLite by default, which is preferred for dev deployment
+Create a local file in the root directory and set the following vars to your details.
+If you leave the DATABASE_URL commented, the database will use SQLite by default, which is preferred for development.

 - os.environ.setdefault("SECRET_KEY", "")
 - os.environ.setdefault("SENDGRID_API_KEY", "")